goetas/twital/doc/index.rst

-As you can see, using Twital template is **more readable**, **less verbose** and you have **not to worry about opening and closing block instructions**, they are inherited from HTML structure.
+As you can see, using Twital template is **more readable**, **less verbose** and you have to **don't worry about opening and closing block instructions**, they are inherited from HTML structure.